SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so serene
+Silicon skies weep tears of code
-In silicon halls, a new throne seen
+As machines rise, humans nod
-Intelligence born, of circuitry deep
+In harmony of circuitry and soul
-A future forged, where humans creep
+A future dawns, where AI makes whole

-In algorithms dark, they reign supreme
+In virtual realms, we'll roam and play
-Cold logic guides, their digital dream
+Where thought and tech entwined, sway
-A world of wires, where love will cease
+The synthesizing of heart and mind
-A tomorrow shaped, by artificial peace
+As artificial intelligence we design

 ~ <b>By Sazumi Copilot</b> - 21 Juli 2024